Grey Speckled Palapye (Field) African Pea

 Vigna unguiculata subsp. unguiculata

 This vegetable seems to have a different name in each section of the country.
 Southern peas are also called cowpeas, field peas, crowder peas, and black-eyed peas.
 Several varieties have historically been cultivated in Africa, and were transported to the Americas via the transatlantic slave trade, hence a new term, African Peas.
-By whatever name you call them, they’re an old favorite in the South and can be grown where both days and nights are warm for a period of 60-90 days.
+By whatever name you call them, they’re an old favorite in the U.S. South.

 Our stock of seeds traces back to Dr. William Woys Weaver's Roughwood Collection in Pennsylvania.
 The Palapye is a highly productive African pea which our friends at Adaptive Seeds in Oregon praise for being one of the only Southern peas to thrive in their unique climate.
 Given that it also thrives in the mid-Atlantic and south-central Africa, it's safe to assume this is a versatile legume that will do well almost anywhere.
 This species is typically grown for its protein-rich seeds (the most well-known of the species is the "black-eyed pea"), which can be cooked fresh or dried, or for their pods, which are like earthier green beans.